10 ways to save on energy bills

 A condensing boiler is a good choice if you’re looking for efficiency.
 They capture waste heat released from the flue, and use it to heat water returning from your central heating system.

-But a new boiler is expensive, costing between £900 and £2,800 when you include installation.
-Expect to pay at the higher end of the scale if you’re replacing an conventional heat-only boiler with a condensing combi boiler.
+But a new boiler is expensive, costing between £1,240 and £3,840 when you include installation.
+Expect to pay at the higher end of the scale if you’re replacing a conventional heat-only boiler with a condensing combi boiler.
 So if saving money is your priority, it’s probably not worth replacing your boiler until it’s beyond repair.

 Already replaced your boiler?
 Make sure you're using it efficiently.
 Ensure radiators are working properly, and use the boiler programmer so the heating only comes on when you need it.